 When significant parts of an item of plant and equipment have different useful lives, they are accounted for as separate items (major components) of plant and equipment.
-2. Significant accounting policies (continued)

 (f) Plant and equipment (continued)

 (i) Recognition and measurement (continued)

 Gains and losses on disposal of an item of plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of plant and equipment and are recognised net within "other income" and "other expenses" respectively in profit or loss.